robotframework/robotframework/doc/userguide/src/Appendices/BooleanArguments.rst

        Should Be Equal    ${x}    ${y}    Custom error    values=${FALSE}     # Python `False` is false.
        Should Be Equal    ${x}    ${y}    Custom error    values=no values    # Special false string with this keyword.

-.. note:: Considering string `NONE` false is new in Robot Framework 3.0.3 and
-          considering also `OFF` and `0` false is new in Robot Framework 3.1.
+.. note:: Considering `OFF` and `0` false is new in Robot Framework 3.1.